rbspy/rbspy/scripts/README.md

 ### Executing the script

-Once you have satisfied dependencies.
-You can run the script (NOTE: you must run the script from the root of the project) like with a single argument wich represents the version you are building for (in this case 2.5.8):
+Once you have satisfied dependencies, you can run the script (NOTE: you must run the script from the root of the project) with a single argument that represents the version you are building (in this case 2.5.8):

 ```
 ./scripts/bindgen.sh 2_5_8